As an Amazon Associate I earn from qualifying purchases.

 You can make your three sisters stew as elaborate or as easy as you want.
 Sure, you can use frozen corn, canned beans and store-bought broth, but I decided to make everything from scratch.
 I used fresh sweet corn from the farmer’s market, dry beans I cooked separately, and squash from my garden.

 I also roasted the carcasses of two sharp-tailed grouse to become the base of the stew’s broth.
-All of this came together lazily on a Saturday, in between watching college football games.
+All of this came together lazily on a Saturday.

 There is one special ingredient in this three sisters stew: Fire-roasted, pureed tomatoes.
-It’s harvest season, so I am canning a lot of tomatoes, and I prep them by broiling them first until they are all slightly charred.
+I can a lot of tomatoes, and prep them by broiling them first until they are all slightly charred.
 Buzz in a blender and can or freeze.
-A few spoonfuls of this really added something to the stew — without making it a tomatoey stew.
+A few spoonfuls of this really add something to the stew — without making it a tomatoey stew.
 You don’t have to do this if you don’t want.
 It’ll still be a good stew with regular tomato paste.

-Using smoked salt instead of regular salt is another nice touch, but not strictly needed.
+Using smoked salt instead of regular salt is another nice touch, but is not strictly needed.

 After that, all you need is time.
-Make three sisters stew on a weekend, and it will provide you with a good lunch or easy dinner during the work week.
+Make three sisters stew on a weekend or a day off, and it will provide you with a good lunch or easy dinner during the work week.

 The flavor?
 Homey, filling, tasty — and it is a fantastic way to highlight the three pillars of Native American agriculture, plus that of the sharp-tailed grouse, an iconic native bird of our Great Plains.